JackJohnHardy/jackjohnhardy.github.io/docs/website.md

 ---

 ## Planning
-As this is only a short and simple project, I decided not to plan too much so that I could get straight to writing about my projects.
+As this is relatively simple project, I kept the planning process short so that I could get straight to writing about my projects.
-Since I had already make a simple website a couple weeks earlier for another project using Material for Mkdocs I decided to reuse what I had already built in that project.
+I had already made a simple website a couple weeks earlier for another project using Material for Mkdocs, I decided to reuse what I had already built in that project.

 My plan for this project:

 - Copy and edit the TerminusRP website config for about, projects, and CV tabs
 - Create a Guthub repository for the project
-- Deploying using GitHub Pages
+- Deploy using GitHub Pages
-- Writing out all the pages in markdown
+- Write out all the pages in markdown
-- Switching to my own custom domain for the site
+- Switch to my own custom domain for the site

 ---

 ## Initial Version
-To make the first version of the website I created a local copy of my [TerminusRP website](empty.md).
+To make the first version of the website, I created a local copy of my [TerminusRP website](terminusrp.md).
-Using this as a base I removed the old markdown files, and made a simple homepage in index.md as a placeholder.
+Using this as a base, I removed the old markdown files, and made a simple homepage in index.md as a placeholder.
-Following this I reworked the site navigation in the mkdocs.yml file.
+Following this, I reworked the site navigation in the mkdocs.yml file.
 ```
 nav:
   - 'Homepage': index.md